It takes less than 2 minutes to setup an account with OrthoSelect. Please visit our “Getting Started” page to begin.

 2) Provide An Intraoral Scan

 We are registered with most intraoral scan companies.
-So when taking a digital scan of your patient, you will have the option to choose OrthoSelect as the lab you wish your scans to be automatically sent to.
+When taking a digital scan of your patient, simply select OrthoSelect as the lab you wish our scans to be sent to.

 3) Lab Work